-At William G. Kolodner P.A., we believe that workers’ comp claimants should always have a basic understanding of the process before they file a single document.
+At WGK Personal Injury Lawyers, we believe that workers’ comp claimants should always have a basic understanding of the process before they file a single document.
 So, when you enlist our services, we will immediately sit down with you and provide you with an overview of the claims system.
 If you have any questions along the way, we will continue to be on-hand to provide you with the answers you require.

 Search for Evidence to Help Your Claim